WouterSls/eurder/README.md

     - Amount (stock)

 ### Story 3: Order items
-As a customer I want to order one or more items.
+As a customer I want to orderSingle one or more items.
 - An `Order` contains one or more **item groups**
 - An `item group` contains a selected item (id), an amount, and a shipping date.
     - The shipping date should be calculated automatically:
-        - When we have the item in stock, the shipping date is set to the next day (of the order)
+        - When we have the item in stock, the shipping date is set to the next day (of the orderSingle)
-        - Otherwise the shipping date should be set to next week (day of order + 7 days)
+        - Otherwise the shipping date should be set to next week (day of orderSingle + 7 days)
 - The total price should be calculated and shown to the customer when ordering.
-- Question: should an order keep a reference to an item or should it make some sort of copy?
+- Question: should an orderSingle keep a reference to an item or should it make some sort of copy?
     - Tip: The the price of the item can change over time...
 What implications might this have?
-- Obviously, we also need to keep track of who made the order (it has to be a known customer)
+- Obviously, we also need to keep track of who made the orderSingle (it has to be a known customer)

 ### Story 4: Update an item
 As an admin user I want to update an item so I can keep my list of available items up to date.